For many people, the decision to buy a DSLR camera is the point where they start to take their photography a little bit more seriously.

 I will also take you through some of the jargon you are likely to encounter as well as the advantages (and disadvantages) of one of these cameras.

-I will be focusing the article from the perspective of an upgrade from a standard point and shoot digital camera or smartphone to a digital SLR camera.
+I will be focusing this article from the perspective of an upgrade from a standard point and shoot digital camera or smartphone to a DSLR camera.
+I’ll also compare and contrast DSLR cameras to mirrorless cameras, which are a popular option these days.

-First of all then, what exactly is an SLR or DSLR camera, and what is the difference between it and a standard point and shoot?
+First of all then, what exactly is a DSLR camera, and what is the difference between it and a standard point and shoot?

-This differs from other camera designs, where either a separate lens is used for the viewfinder, or the image is viewed on a digital screen directly from the sensor.
+This differs from other camera designs, where either a separate lens is used for the viewfinder (often found on point and shoot cameras), or the image is viewed on a digital screen directly from the sensor (point and shoot cameras, mirrorless cameras or smartphones).

-This mirror and prism system is the key design feature which separates an SLR from other types of camera system.
+This mirror and prism system is the key design feature which separates a DSLR from other types of camera system.

-There are a number of other features that you will find on an SLR and not on a point and shoot or smartphone, which we will look at now.
+There are a number of other features that you will find on an SLR and not on a point and shoot or smartphone, which we will look at in the next section.
+First though, you might also be wondering:

-Differences between a DSLR / SLR camera and a Point and Shoot or Smartphone
+What is the difference between a DSLR Camera and a Point and Shoot, Mirrorless or Smartphone Camera?

 1. Sensor Size

 One of the reasons people want to upgrade from a point and shoot digital camera to a digital SLR is the improved image quality.
-A key factor in this improved image quality is the increased size of the sensor that an SLR has compared to a digital camera.
+A key factor in this improved image quality is the increased size of the sensor that a DSLR has compared to a point and shoot camera.

 The sensor, for those not in the know, is the thing inside a digital camera that records the light information.
 Once upon a time, the light information was captured by film, of the 35mm variety.
 These days, digital is the way forward, and the camera contains a digital sensor for this purpose.

 Sunset over Mount Ruapehu, Tongariro National Park.
-The larger sensor sizes in an SLR camera are more flexible in limited light scenarios.
+The larger sensor sizes in a DSLR camera are more flexible in limited light scenarios.

 The size of the sensor is directly related to the quality of the image, influencing factors including how noisy the image is and how well the camera performs in limited light scenarios.